Contract grading: Student reaction

 A study published in 1990 received opinions about the contract grading system from 51 undergraduate education majors and 28 graduate students majoring in education at Acadia University in Nova Scotia, Canada.
 Students at both education levels reacted to the contract grading system in a positive manner.
 "They agreed that the grading system and assignments were made clear from the beginning, that the system was appropriate, and that grades were assigned fairly.
 When asked to rank the effectiveness and importance of the various aspects of contract grading, students reported that the key elements were the control they felt they had by being able to determine their grades, the clearly stated expectations for performance in the course, criterion referencing of assignments, and the mastery approach to learning."

 A study conducted during the 1974–75 school year by James J. Polczynski on 280 students at a Midwest state university found that contract grading raised students instrumentality levels.
 The study also found that students opinion of their grade and the importance they place on their grade did not change.
 The largest change that the study found was that students felt a stronger assurance that a particular performance would match the grade they received better under the grading contract system than a traditional grading method.
 Moreover, students also reported that they felt they had more control over their grade in the course which in turn increased their level of motivation to participate in the course.

+In research done by Katherine Daily O'Meara, she examined student reflections on engagement based grading contracts.
+She found there to be greater levels of participation when it came to learning and assessments.
+Students shared that there was more transparency and less confusion when it came to the course criteria, which in turn motivated them to become engaged in their learning.
+Other students shared that the grading contract helped gain responsibility and time management when completing their course work.